shivssm/Redux/README.md

 💻Creating Reducer function:
 -----------------------------
--A reducer is a pure function that takes two arguments.
+- A reducer is a pure function that takes two arguments.
 The first one is the Initial or Current state and the second one is the action object.
 --------------------------------------------------------------------
--Inside this function, we use If..else or we can use Switch case to identify the action type.
+- Inside this function, we use If..else or we can use Switch case to identify the action type.
 --------------------------------------------------------------------
 let id = 0;